Mike Pelfrey, Pitcher

 College: Wichita State University

-Mike Pelfrey, pitcher for the Chicago White Sox, was first drafted by the Tampa Bay Rays in 2002 but he opted instead for college.
+Mike Pelfrey, pitcher, was first drafted by the Tampa Bay Rays in 2002 but he opted instead for college.
 Three years later, he was drafted and signed by the New York Mets.
 He pitched in the Mets' minor league system in 2006 and part of 2007.

 Pelfrey joined the Mets for four games in 2006.
 The following season, he pitched 72.2 innings in 15 games and he had a 5.57 ERA and a 3-8 record.
 He fared much better as part of the Mets' starting rotation in 2008.
 He finished the season with a 3.72 ERA and a 13-11 record in 200.2 innings in 32 games.
 His numbers in 2009, however, were much poorer, with a 5.03 ERA and a 10-12 record.